 Homemade tooth powder is another option if you’d like to make your own home remedies.
 Tooth powder functions the same as toothpaste, except that you just dip your toothbrush into the powder instead of using a paste.
 A good reason to use the powder instead of a toothpaste is because it leaves less of a mess in your sink, and it works better with the bentonite clay.
 This is a good recipe for a tooth powder.

 If you want to know more about what goes into commercial toothpastes and which ingredients you might want to avoid, check out our full article on natural toothpaste.
+We also have articles about bamboo toothbrushes and plastic-free floss for anyone wanting to reduce their waste.

 Follow these steps and you might notice you don't have as many problems next time you visit the dentist.
 If you’re diligent with your oral hygiene and diet, it is possible to naturally reverse early tooth decay and keep your teeth healthy and strong.